Meaningful Use Overview

 The overarching goal of the Health Information Technology for Economic and Clinical Health (HITECH) Act is not the mere adoption of new technology but the use of electronic health records (EHR) to systematically improve healthcare access, delivery, and quality.
 The HITECH Act and its associated regulations describe the application of EHR technology toward that end as "meaningful use."

 Being a meaningful user indicates successful achievement of specific procedural and clinical benchmarks using certified EHR technology.
-Providers will attain meaningful use by progressing through three stages during their years of participation in the EHR Incentive Program and attesting to those achievements.
+Eligible Professionals (EPs) will attain meaningful use by progressing through three stages during their years of participation in the EHR Incentive Program and attesting to those achievements.
 Stage 1 criteria focused on capturing information electronically in a structured format, implementing clinical decision support tools, engaging patients in their healthcare, and reporting public health and quality measures.
 Stage 1 meaningful use has been effectively retired by CMS starting December 15, 2015.
-Modified Stages 2 and 3 have a greater focus on advanced clinical processes, health information exchange, and improvements in quality of care and patient access.
+Modified Stages 2 and Stage 3 have a greater focus on advanced clinical processes, health information exchange, and improvements in quality of care and patient access.
 In addition to the EHR Incentive Program, other aspects of the HITECH Act such as provisions for health information exchanges are designed to support the meaningful use of electronic health information.

 Payment Adjustments & Hardship Information